luigi-bar/easy_multitrack_recorder/README.md

 - sv-ttk for a nice ui style
 - pyinstaller to pack it all in single executable

-A note on Win7: since it is EOL, the build needs some hacks, and this is the reason for a dedicated GitHub action and a different release
+A note on Win7: since it is EOL, we are forced to use an old python version, old packages..
+The build needs some hacks, and this is the reason for a dedicated GitHub action and a different release

 ## how to run from source